danielsollondon/azvmimagebuilder/quickquickstarts/1_Creating_a_Custom_Win_Shared_Image_Gallery_Image/readme.md

-# Create a Linux Custom Image, then Distribute and Version over Multiple Regions
+# Create a Windows Custom Image, then Distribute and Version over Multiple Regions

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and then use the Azure [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/shared-image-galleries).